-Our CNCG Committee, which is comprised entirely of independent trustees, has overall responsibility for monitoring the performance of the Company's Named Executive Officers and evaluating and approving our executive compensation plans, policies and programs.
+Our CNCG Committee, which is comprised entirely of independent trustees, has overall responsibility for monitoring the performance of our Named Executive Officers and evaluating and approving our executive compensation plans, policies and programs.
 In addition, our CNCG Committee oversees our 2015 equity incentive plan (our "Equity Incentive Plan").

-Our CNCG Committee determines all components of Mr. Nordhagen's compensation.
-With respect to Ms. Fischer, Mr. Treadwell and Mr. Togashi, our CNCG Committee seeks input from Mr. Nordhagen and reviews and approves all components of Ms. Fischer's, Mr. Treadwell's and Mr. Togashi's compensation.
+Our CNCG Committee determines all components of our chief executive officer's compensation.
+With respect to our other Named Executive Officers, our CNCG Committee seeks input from our chief executive officer and reviews and approves all components of the other Named Executive Officers' compensation.